 Certain foods that are rich in Zinc, Vitamin D and Magnesium can play a very big role with testosterone production.
 These kinds of food can naturally be found in things like Oysters, Avocados, Grass-Fed Milk, Beans, Whole-Grains, and many kinds of Fish.

 There are so many more too!
 They are all examples of very healthy, natural and wholesome foods, and eating them often will greatly increase natural testosterone production.

 Now these foods do not contain testosterone in them.
 Let me be clear.
 These foods contain essential micronutrients that will allow for it’s production or free up existing testosterone in the body.

 Essentially, the goal is to provide the proper micronutrients that will trigger the body’s natural production of testosterone.
-Some supplements will provide a synthetic form of testosterone, but this is not a healthy route to take.
+You can also take natural supplements to aid increasing your T Levels.
+However, be weary on supplements that will provide a synthetic form of testosterone.
 It is crucial to feed your body the right stuff and let nature take it’s course.

 The Best Naturally Testosterone Boosting Foods

 This often overlooked red fruit has centuries of health benefits behind it.
 It is loaded with antioxidants, vitmains A, C, E, & iron and a single glass of juice can increase testosterone levels from 16-30%.
 It also has shown to improve mental state and increase libido.

 Extra Virgin Olive Oil has shown in research studies to increase testosterone levels upwards of 19% over a three week period.
 The best form to consume it is raw, not as a medium for cooking food.
 Use it on salads, in smoothies, some even drink it in small sips.